-For a list of the supported devices, see the MiCloud Business Solution Blueprint.
+For a list of the supported devices, see the Users and devices.

 The following sections discuss the components that form the network infrastructure.

 It is necessary to consider where the network infrastructure is physically located.
 For instance, some components, such as TFTP and DHCP servers, may be physically located on the customer premise or they may be located off-site in a cloud or data center.